A comparison between open source host firmware solutions and closed source UEFI

 The first difference is that with both Linux and coreboot all code is developed in one tree or codebase.
 With Linux differences in hardware are abstracted in the driver code: e.g. you don’t have 1 driver per generation of GPU but a driver that thoughtfully captures similarities and differences between hardware generations.
 Coreboot has a similar approach to code, so that a lot of code is reused when a new generation of silicon is being released.
 This is to be contrasted with the UEFI model of development where for each generation and for each board the whole tree is copied and SoC and board specific modifications are made.
 The advantages of copying and modifying are that you don’t need to worry about breaking previous hardware or other boards.
 There is less need to collaborate with other developers.
 The one tree model however needs more overhead and collaboration, but has significant advantages:

-• Maintenance across different boards and SoC is reduced.
+- Maintenance across different boards and SoC is reduced.
 If an improvement, be it a fix or a feature, it is automatically available for all boards and hardware in the tree.
 There is no need to port a fix to all SoC or Board repos, just pull the latest master branch / release.

-• The cost of deploying updates is reduced.
+- The cost of deploying updates is reduced.
 As the codebase is the same for all boards, there is no need to validate non-board specific features individually.

-• Because updates are cheaper, security fixes land in more timely (or even at all).
+- Because updates are cheaper, security fixes land in more timely (or even at all).
 With UEFI, you’re often left out of security updates.

-• Time and cost of development is reduced: the board specific part of a coreboot port is very limited.
+- Time and cost of development is reduced: the board specific part of a coreboot port is very limited.
 Anecdotally some hardware vendors first do a coreboot port of their hardware to validate it, before porting UEFI, since it’s much simpler to get it working.

 A second difference that contributes to differences in development is how modular UEFI is vs how monolithic Linux and coreboot is.
 UEFI consists of many PEI and DXE modules that can be separately compiled and put together.
 In fact Intel FSP, a binary which does hardware init on Intel hardware is just a collection of PEI and DXE modules.
 This modularity heavily favours closed source development.
 Every module can be separately developed and put together to generate a working image.
 It is commonly the case UEFI IBV (independant Bios Vendors) put in way more modules than is actually required to boot the platform.
 This is demonstrated by the NERF project (https://trmm.net/NERF/) that reduces the excess DXEs to use LinuxBoot.
 It is not uncommon to see completely wrong modules added to UEFI images, like Intel firmware components on AMD UEFI images.
 Also reinventing the wheel is a common problem with this overly modular architecture.
 Functionality from Baselib is commonly reimplemented for no good reason in modules.
 For instance on Intel Xeon-Sp UEFI code the hardware init has its own heap implementation alongside the common UEFI heap.
 With coreboot and Linux only one binary is created and upstream development is actively encouraged.
 Careless copying of code and duplication is usually blocked by the community driven review process.

 Both coreboot and Linux are truly active upstream projects, maintained by a diverse and healthy community.
 To put in some numbers: at the time of writing coreboot has had 1202 contributors, Linux 26431, EDK2 531.
 Also when looking at the top 10 of contributors to coreboot we contributors ranging from independent developers, coresystems GmbH (gone), google, secunet, Intel, AMD, 9elements.
-On EDK2 8 out 10 top contributors are from Intel, the other 2 are Red Hat and ARM.
+On EDK2 8 out of 10 top contributors are from Intel, the other 2 are Red Hat and ARM.
 Having a healthy open community is probably the main argument why fully open source solutions should be pursued over closed source UEFI ones.
 Working upstream has its challenges mostly initially, as the code needs to reach certain standards and should not impede development of other platforms: collaboration has a certain overhead.
 However the benefit largely outweighs the costs: code quality is much better as this is required for collaboration on diverse platforms and use cases, code reuse is actively pursued to reduce maintenance costs, more eyes from diverse stakeholders make the code more flexible and secure.
 To develop firmware one needs to have a very solid knowledge of how the hardware works.
 This is a hard problem as hardware is incredibly complicated and is getting more complicated over time.
 Open source projects and communities optimise this sharing of knowledge.
 When asking a technical question on the respective fora, like bugtracker, irc, email, … of an open source project, one often gets a good answer quite quickly.
 This process is more efficient than for instance the ticket services that some silicon vendors set up to deal with firmware related problems, where a substantial portion of the time solving the issue is spent just to get in touch with someone that might adequately address it.

 Along with these firmware specific differences there is also the generic argument for open source vs closed source like no vendor lock-in.
 You’re not bound to the company that delivers the software.
 This makes the market more competitive, but also holds future assurances as some companies might go out of business leaving you supportless.